Form alliances, expand cooperation

 BMVIT – Austrian Ministry of Transport, Innovation and Technology

-The Austrian Ministry of Transport, Innovation and Technology (BMVIT) is responsible for application-oriented research funding in the aviation sector.
-Cooperating closely with stakeholders from research and industry, BMVIT has developed the RTI strategy for the Austrian aviation sector, and it supports the Austrian aviation sector with Take Off, the aviation flagship programme.
-In addition, the BMVIT takes on a networking function by offering opportunities for mutual exchange to aviation stakeholders through accompanying informative and networking events, such as the Aviation Forum Austria (© BMVIT, 2019).
+The Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) is responsible for application-oriented research funding in the aviation sector.
+Cooperating closely with stakeholders from research and industry, BMK has developed the RTI strategy for the Austrian aviation sector, and it supports the Austrian aviation sector with Take Off, the aviation flagship programme.
+In addition, the BMK takes on a networking function by offering opportunities for mutual exchange to aviation stakeholders through accompanying informative and networking events, such as the Aviation Forum Austria (© BMK, 2019).

 FFG – Austrian Research Promotion Agency

 The Austrian Research Promotion Agency (FFG) is the national funding institution for business-related research and development in Austria.

 FFG funding contributes significantly to generating new knowledge, developing new products and services, and thus being more competitive on the global market.
 They facilitate or enable the funding of research and innovation projects and therefore help mitigate the risk associated with research.
 The FFG supports international networking and promotes scientific careers.

 The FFG is owned by the Federal Ministry for Digital and Economic Affairs and the Federal Ministry for Transport, Innovation and Technology (© FFG, 2019).

 The Austrian Aeronautics Industries Group (AAI), founded as a non-profit organisation in January 1999 and privately financed via membership fees, is the national association of the Austrian Aeronautics/Supply/Industry.